ZILtoid1991/pixelperfectengine/docs/formats/mapdata.md

 smaller than 256 color, then the number of accessible colors are less than 65536, and the upper ranges of the palettes can be accessed by per-layer color shifting.
 Can be used to store extra data, but please be noted that this will only work with 32 and 16 bit tiles

+# Compression

+The format by default supports RLE (Run-Lenght Encoding) compression, but as of this version, it's unimplemented by the engine.
+RLE is indicated by bit 8 in the bitflags section of the header.
+Works similarly to TGA's own RLE compression format.

+Each RLE block begins with an identifier byte.
+The most significant bit indicates whether the section is a literal (low), or an RLE (high) block, the remaining 7 bits identify he length of the block (1-128).